aiidateam/aiida-website/docs/news/posts/2025-11-07-human-in-the-loop.md

 - clearer visualisation of paused processes that are waiting for input,
 - or even a CLI command like `verdi workchain reply-and-restart <PK>`?

-We'd love to hear your thoughts and use cases—join the discussion on the AiiDA Discourse forum!
+We'd love to hear your thoughts!

-## 🧠 A Note on Provenance
+### A final note on provenance

 If your workflow simply pauses and resumes after failures, no special provenance tracking is needed.
 However, if user input influences subsequent calculations, it may be important to record what decisions were made.
 In most cases, since workflows generate new inputs for calculations, these will already appear in the provenance graph.
-But if you have more complex or interactive use-cases, we're interested in hearing your ideas on how to best record such feedback.
+But if you have more complex or interactive use-cases, we'd be curious to hear your ideas on how to best record such feedback loops.

+As always, happy computing!